 Smoking in uniform is not permitted.
 Staff members wishing to smoke during breaks will need to change out of or cover up their uniform first.
 This includes while on work-related activities or travel outside of the workplace.
 Refer to ‘Expectations of staff’ for managing breaches of this policy.

-Position on electronic-cigarettes
+Position on electronic cigarettes

 Electronic devices such as e-cigarettes (also known as vapes) may be harmful to users and to other people exposed to second hand vapour.
 This policy therefore also applies to all e-cigarette use.
 E-cigarettes are not permitted to be used in any of the smoke-free areas referred to in this policy.
 Refer to ‘Expectations of staff’ for managing breaches of this policy.